Her story: 1st time all-female broadcast crew calls MLB game

 “Trailblazers” posted the official MLB Twitter account.

-Tennis champion and social justice advocate Billie Jean King celebrated the broadcast by posting on Twitter: ”It’s a history-making night for (hash)MLB.”
+Tennis champion and social justice advocate Billie Jean King celebrated the broadcast by posting on Twitter: “It’s a history-making night for #MLB.”